 AWS publishes a passing score for SAA-C03, but that is not the same thing as an AWS Solutions Architect Associate pass rate.
 The reviewed AWS exam guide says results are reported as a scaled score from 100 to 1,000 and that the minimum passing score is 720.
 It also says the exam has 50 scored questions and 15 unscored questions.
 What AWS does not publish in the reviewed official pages is a public candidate pass-rate percentage.
 So RoleMath will not estimate one, average prep-provider claims, or turn a third-party marketing number into an outcome statistic.
-Use the official exam facts, cloud role evidence, employer-language sample, AI-impact caveats, and a study plan instead.
+Use the official exam facts, cloud role evidence, AI-impact caveats, and a study plan instead.

 Key takeaways